Earth breaks September heat record, may reach warmest year

 Earth sweltered to a record hot September last month, with U.S. climate officials saying there’s nearly a two-to-one chance that 2020 will end up as the globe’s hottest year on record.

-This record was driven by high heat in Europe, Northern Asia, Russia and much of the Southern Hemisphere, said NOAA climatologist Ahira Sanchez-Lugo.
-California and Oregon had their hottest Septembers on record.
+This record was driven by high heat in Europe, Northern Asia, Russia and much of the Southern Hemisphere said NOAA climatologist Ahira Sanchez-Lugo.
+California and Oregon had their hottest September on record.

 That means “that no millennial or even parts of Gen-X has lived through a cooler than normal September,” said North Carolina state climatologist Kathie Dello, herself a millennial.